GudMeong/slam-mirrorbot/README.md

 urlshortx.com
 shortzon.com
 ```

-**Note**: Above are the supported url shorteners.
-Except these only some url shorteners are supported.
+Above are the supported url Shorteners.
+Except these only some url Shorteners are supported.

+**Note**: You can limit maximum concurrent downloads by changing the value of **MAX_CONCURRENT_DOWNLOADS** in aria.sh.
+By default, it's set to `7`.

 </details>